elttil/hashmap/README.md

 # hashmap_add_entry()

 This function adds a entry to the hashmap.
 The "key" passed to the hashmap will be by default allocated before adding it.
-This will not be done with the "value" argument.
-If this allocation is undesirable you can use `hashmap_add_entry_no_alloc_key()` that does not allocated the "key" passed to it.
+The "key" will not be allocated should `do_not_allocate_key` be set to 1.

 # Example